What Can You Do with a Master’s in Nursing?

 Earn Your Master’s in Nursing Today

-Now that you know what you can do with a master’s in nursing through Marquette’s Direct Entry MSN program your next step is connecting with an admissions adviser.
+Now that you have answers to what can you do with a master’s in nursing through Marquette’s Direct Entry MSN program, your next step is connecting with an admissions adviser.
 There are always more questions and Marquette’s advisers are ready to answer them all for you.
 They are just a phone call away.

 If you are ready to take the first step toward advancement in the field of nursing, we have a seat for you.
 Marquette’s Direct Entry MSN program offers two start dates per year.
 Contact us today to find out what you need, besides your non-nursing bachelor’s degree, to get started on earning a master’s in nursing from Marquette.